seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 §11 lifecycle is applied to every item before the answer is composed.
 A run that cannot read or parse the state file stops and says so in one line: analysing without state silently restarts the memory chain and reports known events as discoveries.
-**`analyst/owner.json` is read in the same step** (§11): its `positions` become `type:"position"` items before candidacy is decided — a coin the Boss already holds must never be offered to him as a new entry — and its `vectors` enter the catalyst stage as questions.
+**`analyst/owner.json` is read in the same step** (§11): its `vectors` enter the catalyst stage as questions.
 Its absence is normal and silent; an unparseable copy is stated in the first line and the run continues.

 **4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and